As principais indicações ao Grammy 2020

-Veja as indicações nas principais categorias para o 62º Grammy Awards, que será concedido no domingo (26), em Los Angeles.
+Veja as indicações nas principais categorias para o 62º Grammy Awards, que será concedido neste domingo (26), em Los Angeles.

 A rapper Lizzo lidera com oito indicações, seguida pela cantora Billie Eilish e pelo rapper Lil Nas X, com seis indicações cada.